CSB-KUL/yMap/README.md

 how to correct: Look at the positions of mutations and compare them manually if they correspond to start and end positions of a protein, if not, correct the problem and re-run $ ygenes command.

+3 - yweb fails to locate the directory.

+how to correct: In python 2.x, the path should be given as “path/to/biog.txt” but in python 3.x it’s without inverted commas, path/to/biog.txt

 # Contributors